 Pull up a pew at 142A Victoria Road, Marrickville

-Passing the Factory Theatre and more street art murals than you can poke a For Lease sign at and we find ourselves at an unofficial holy grail of Australian craft beer, Wildflower Brewing & Blending.
-The interior is a grand tin shed decked out for a Pinterest-perfect wedding, lined on all sides by towering stacks of ex-wine barrels.
-Few breweries in Australia can boast the revisiting value of Wildflower, a place that can be frequented constantly and yet remain a mystery.
+You'll get there by passing the Factory Theatre and more street art murals than you can poke a For Lease sign at, before arriving inside a grand tin shed decked out for a Pinterest-perfect wedding, lined on all sides by towering stacks of ex-wine barrels.
+Few breweries in Australia boasted the revisiting value of Wildflower – a place that can be frequented constantly and yet remain a mystery – even prior to the change, and now there's even more reason to head there again and again.

-If you don’t like sour, wild and funky beers then you can either a) skip straight to stop eight or b) prepare to have your notions challenged.
-Wildflower build their brews and blends upon their distinct house culture derived from bacteria and yeast from native flowers and the air you breathe as you look up at the menu written on brown paper.
+The original inhabitants build their brews and blends upon their distinct house culture derived from bacteria and yeast from native flowers and the air you breathe as you look up at the menu written on brown paper.
 Fruit additions and blending with all manner of carefully-sourced adjuncts is to the fore, with many beers featuring a batch number as seasonality takes priority at Wildflower.
 The resulting beers are exquisitely and subtly complex, never boring, and have a well-deserved cult following.
+As for Mountain Culture, their reputation precedes them, and now you can pick up new releases here on the same day they launch at their Katoomba and Emu Plains (and, by the end of 2025, Redfern) venues.

 Dogs and kids are welcome; the only people who might have a hard time here are those that haven't realised they like such idiosyncratic beers yet.